e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

 ###Commands
 The software (user) interacts with the following commands:
 - `cfg`: configuration string.
-It accepts a minimum of 2 and a maximum of `NPROTOCOLS + 1` arguments.
+It accepts a minimum of 2 and a maximum of `NARGUMENTS + 1` arguments.
 The first argument is always the protocol number.
-The following `NPROTOCOLS` arguments, separated by spaces or `\r` will be stored at `param` vector.
+The following `NARGUMENTS` arguments, separated by spaces or `\r` will be stored at `param` vector.

 Example for a 3 parameters experiment:
 ```